microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

         - Additional steps to install can be found [here](https://onlinedocs.microchip.com/oxy/GUID-FB7A0655-D622-421B-83A7-138A38158B6D-en-US-8/GUID-7D69101E-EA71-47BE-B794-7F2CA6363B2C.html).
     - TPDS requires a TA10x extension to be installed:
         - How to request access:
             - Under the Request Access section of myMicrochip, search and request access for product **"TA10x-TCSM TPDS configurator"** in the **All Products** dropdown.
+            - A dialogue will ask to add an active NDA select the "No, Proceed" option to submit the request. **It will take some time for the approval process to complete**
             - Then download the extension under the Document Search section of myMicrochip.
 Filter by **"TA10x TPDS extension"** choosing version v2.7.1.
             - To install the extension simply open the Trust Platform Design Suite application
                 - Select the "Utilities" tab.